hatch-sh/hatch/README.md

-# easyaws
+# hatch

-awseasy is a tool that makes it easy to build products using AWS.
+hatch is a tool that makes it easy to build products using AWS.
 It uses conventions to automate the creation of things like static website, HTTP API's etc. quick and easy.